 Pittenweem Priory is built over the cave.
 It is linked to the larger Benedictine Priory on the beautiful Isle of May, just across the water.
 Since then, the cave has been used for numerous purposes – as a store for smugglers and as a prison for witches during the witch hunts of the 17th and 18th centuries.

-Visitors can borrow the key to this historical site from the local artisan hot chocolate shop, The Pittenweem Chocolate Company and Cocoa Tree Cafe.
+Visitors can borrow the key to this historical site from the local artisan hot chocolate shop, The Pittenweem Chocolate Company and Cocoa Tree Café.
 The cave is set into the natural sandstone rock behind a small metal gate on Cove Wynd.
 The key can be borrowed for £1.

 Visitors can enjoy picturesque walks along the Fife coastal pathway, explore historical sites like the windmill and salt pans in St Monans, and indulge in delicious seafood at local restaurants.
 Pittenweem is an excellent base for exploring nearby attractions like the Isle of May and St Andrews, making it a must-visit destination in Scotland.

 The village attracts visitors for its scenic beauty and annual arts festival that draws art enthusiasts from across Britain.
 Pittenweem Art Festival is an annual event that draws thousands of visitors to the East Neuk of Fife in Scotland.
-The festival showcases a diverse collection of artworks throughout the village, utilizing unconventional spaces like shops, cafes, sheds, and homes instead of a traditional gallery setting.
+The festival showcases a diverse collection of artworks throughout the village, utilising unconventional spaces like shops, cafes, sheds, and homes instead of a traditional gallery setting.

 Beyond the caves, some gourmet faves